skirienkopanea/diet/README.md

 # Diet plan manager

-Java command line app to manage a catalog of athletes and their diet plans.
+Java command line app to manage a catalog of athletes and their diet plans (stored locally as csv files).
 The main purpose of this app was just for me to apply object-oriented programming principles and good practices.

 ## Athlete